parrt/cs601/projects/graph.md

 This project tests your programming ability, your ability to code in Java, your knowledge of simple data structures, and how well you can read and follow instructions.
 This project is a typical undergraduate project, but with a shorter deadline.
 If this project is not easy for you, this course may overwhelm you.
 This project is a good way for us to get to know each other. :)

-Your  task is to produce a simple Java implementation of a graph with interfaces called `Graph` and `Node`.
+Your  task is to produce a simple Java implementation of a directed, possibly cyclic, graph with interfaces called `Graph` and `Node`.
 Your work will be in a package called ```cs601.graph```.
 Your implementation must be called `UnweightedGraph` and must also be in package ```cs601.graph```.
 For example, your software will need to answer such questions as:

 * Which courses are needed before you can take 490
 * How fast in terms of number of semesters can you finish 490?